johashei/multifit/README.md

 # multifit

-The goal of Simfit is to provide a convenient way of calculating fits with shared parameters over multiple data sets.
+The goal of Multifit is to provide a convenient way of calculating fits with shared parameters over multiple data sets.

 The actual fitting is all done using the `iminuit` package, and I recommend that you familiarise yourself with [their basic tutorial](https://iminuit.readthedocs.io/en/stable/tutorial/basic_tutorial.html).